agent462/sensu-handler-awsdecomm/README.md

 This handler uses the sensu-plugin.
   > gem install sensu-plugin

 You will need to attach this to the default handler in sensu.
 Sensu sends client keepalive failures to the default handler.
 If a client keepalive gets sent to this handler it will proceed to check if it should be removed from sensu and chef.
-This handler never terminates servers in AWS itself.
-It simply takes action on nodes that do not exist or are in a terminated or shutting-down state.
 `/etc/sensu/conf.d/handlers/default.json`
 ````
 {